 What causes osteogenesis imperfecta in a child?

 OI is passed on through the genes.
 The different types are passed on in different ways.
-The gene may be inherited from one or both parents.
+The gene may be inherited from 1 or both parents.
 Or the gene can be passed on from an unexplained change (spontaneous mutation) of a gene.

 What are the symptoms of osteogenesis imperfecta in a child?

 The symptoms of OI vary greatly within and between types.
 Symptoms of OI include: